 The course is open to a maximum of 16 participants with at least four years of experience actively involved in the conservation of built heritage.
 Mid-career professionals and other decision makers in conservation from different disciplines (architects, archaeologists, engineers, planners, site managers, etc.), either in a position to influence practice or having the potential to do so in the short or medium term, are eligible.
 Those in a position to carry the messages of the course to a broad audience (for example, trainers who are able to reach a large audience over time) are encouraged to apply.

 The teaching team (including ICCROM) is composed of recognized heritage conservation professionals who have both theoretical knowledge and practical experience.
 They share the broadest possible international perspectives in their fields of expertise, and at the same time are able to bring specific knowledge in order to fulfil the aims and objectives of the course modules.
 The composition of the teaching team represents a wide variety of geographic regions.

 English is the working language of the course.
 Candidates must have strong communication and writing skills in English.
 A certificate of language will be requested if English is not your first language or if you have not carried out graduate studies in English.

 Travel, Accommodation and Living Expenses

 Participants will be responsible for their round-trip travel costs to and from Rome.
-To cover accommodation and living expenses in Rome during the course, participants should plan for a minimum amount of € 4 000 Euros for two and half months.
+In order to cover accommodation and living expenses in Rome during the course, participants should plan for a minimum amount of € 4 000 Euros for two and half months.
 Candidates are strongly encouraged to seek financial support from sources such as governmental institutions, employers and funding agencies.
 In cases of proven financial need, and depending on the availability of funding from external sources at the time of the course, a limited number of partial scholarships may be granted.

 Certificate of Attendance